attack-monkey/Lean-Functional-Typescript/README.md

 # A guide to Lean Functional Typescript

+**Lean** is the simple approach to functional programming (fp) in Typescript.

-Lean is a Functional way of writing Typescript applications, based on the ML family of languages.
+Lean is based on the ML family of languages, such as F#, ReScript, oCaml, and more.

-It provides a **lean** way of writing safer code without the complexity of some other functional languages.
+ML based languages provide a simple way of writing safer code without the complexity of some other functional languages like Haskell.

-It differs from say fp.ts which has aligns many haskell-like features to Typescript, but at the cost of complexity.
+Lean differs from say fp.ts which aligns many haskell-like features to Typescript, but at the cost of complexity and a steep learning curve.

 Install
 =======

-The Lean Prelude provides utilities such as **pattern matching** and **piping**.
+The Lean Prelude provides utilities such as **pattern matching** and **piping**, but much of Lean is actually just plain js / ts - library free.

 To get going with Lean, download the **prelude**